Skip to Content

 What causes cholecystitis?

-• An infection that causes an abscess or scarring at the gallbladder's opening.
+• Infection that causes an abscess or scarring at the gallbladder’s opening.

 • Injury from surgery.

-• Age.
-It's most likely to occur in middle age, especially in one's 40s.
+• Age – Cholecystitis is most common in middle-aged adults, especially those in their 40s.
 But it can occur in children, younger adults, and older adults.

-• Sex.
-Women make up 60% of people with acute gallbladder disease.
-Pregnant women have a higher risk of getting the disease than non-pregnant women.
+• Sex – Women make up 60% of people with acute gallbladder disease.
+Pregnant women are at higher risk of cholecystitis than non-pregnant women.

-In many cases, the signs of gallbladder disease will go away on their own after two or three days.
-But, people with cholecystitis risk having more problems if it doesn't resolve.
+In many cases, the signs and symptoms of gallbladder disease will go away on their own after only two or three days.
+But if they do not resolve, the risk of worsening complications increases.

-An untreated, inflamed gallbladder can also lead to:
+If left undiagnosed, an inflamed gallbladder can lead to:

 • Chronic gallbladder disease, where a lower degree of swelling and pain persists.